YouX subscription

 Back-facing Camera Orientation

-Augmented Reality experience in which the camera is moved away from the user to show and manipulate the environment that surrounds him; that is, an AR that, from the environment where the user is inserted, adds elements, such as objects on surfaces, etc.
+Augmented Reality Experience in which the camera is moved away from the user to show and manipulate the environment that surrounds them; that is, an AR that, based on the environment where the user is located, adds elements, such as objects to surfaces, etc.

 Front-facing Camera Orientation

-AR experience in which the camera is oriented towards the user's face, altering some element related to the face; like selfies, face filters etc.
+AR experience in which the camera is oriented towards the user's face and some element related to the face is changed; such as selfies, face filters, etc.

 “GLASSES” (HMD)